gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 Notice that the results were automatically read in as a tibble and the output gives the number of rows, columns and the data type for each of the columns.

-> **NOTE**: A large number of tidyverse functions will work with both tibbles and dataframes, and the data structure of the output will be identical to the input.
-However, there are some functions that will return a tibble (without row names), whether or not a tibble or dataframe is provided.

 ### 2. Extract only the GO biological processes (BP) of interest

 Now that we have our data, we will need to wrangle it into a format ready for plotting.
-For all of our data wrangling steps we will be using tools from the [dplyr](http://dplyr.tidyverse.org/) package, which is a swiss-army knife for data wrangling of data frames.

-To extract the biological processes of interest, we only want those rows where the `domain` is equal to `BP`, which we can do using the `filter()` function.
+To extract the biological processes of interest, we only want those rows where the `domain` is equal to `BP`, which we can do using the `filter()` function from the `dplyr` package.

 To filter rows of a data frame/tibble based on values in different columns, we give a logical expression as input to the `filter()` function to return those rows for which the expression is TRUE.